Epithelial Ovarian Tumors

-There are many factors that doctors take into consideration when developing a patient’s treatment plan, but in many cases, surgery would be a primary treatment option with some form of chemotherapy following.
+Doctors consider numerous factors when developing a patient’s treatment plan.
+For many cases of epithelial ovarian cancer, surgery would be the primary treatment option with some form of chemotherapy following.
 The surgical expertise and the integration of this in the treatment plan are key factors that can determine a patient’s survival from ovarian cancer.
 In some infrequent situations, chemotherapy might be the only primary treatment.
 Radiation therapy is not used as often with ovarian cancer as compared to other cancers, but it is occasionally recommended.

-At Moffitt Cancer Center, our Gynecologic Oncology Program features a multispecialty team including medical oncologists, surgeons, radiation oncologists, fertility specialists and other professionals, all of whom specialize in treating ovarian cancer and work together to develop individualized treatment plans for our patients.
+At Moffitt, our Gynecologic Oncology Program features a multispecialty team that includes medical oncologists, surgeons, radiation oncologists, fertility specialists and other professionals.
+Every member of the team specializes in treating ovarian cancer and works closely with other team members to develop individualized treatment plans for our patients.

 Medically reviewed by Robert Wenham, MD, Chair, Gynecologic Oncology Program

 To learn more about epithelial ovarian tumors and treatment options, call Moffitt Cancer Center with or without a referral at 1-888-663-3488, or complete our new patient registration form online.
 Your cancer diagnosis is our top priority, and we want to support you with compassionate care through every step of your journey.
 Therefore, we’re connecting every new patient with a cancer expert as quickly as possible.